 Our 3X10X Vision

 As a company, we’re committed to a vision of 3X10X - which means we want to be THREE Times the Size with TEN Times the Positive Impact.
 Our goal is to be purposeful, commercially sound AND positively impactful, achieving growth that is sustainable.
 Across the business, we collectively understand the impact that our organisation and our collective efforts can have on environmental, social and community projects.
-We are only interested in sustainable growth and our goal is always to be purposeful, commercially sound and positively impactful.
 We believe this approach is the only truly sustainable business approach for the future.
 We encourage our people to be brave, to speak up on environmental matters, to create a more sustainable business model and to utilise their skills and learnings to make a difference in their communities.

 For clarity, you need look no further than the 15 Family Principles that guide us at TTM - values that express the essence of who we are.
 These values are embedded in the way we work, inform every decision we make and every opportunity we take.
-One of favourite Principles is ‘Make The World Better’, which sees us actively seeking out ways to make positive differences in the world - through our commitment to Social Value, our Corporate Social Responsibility (CSR) partnerships, sponsorships and fundraising.
+One of favourite Principles is ‘H.A.V.E Positive Impact’, which sees us actively seeking out ways to make positive differences in the world - through our commitment to Social Value, our Corporate Social Responsibility (CSR) partnerships, sponsorships and fundraising.

 As TTM CEO Paula McDonnell says:

 “We are proud to partner with charities, local enterprises, not for profit organisations and sporting organisations of all shapes and sizes in our communities - working with them to help them realise their potential and make a difference for future generations to come.
 By consolidating our positive impact efforts under 10X we are affirming our commitment to sustainability, empowering our people to make better choices and creating a more sustainable Group.”